-When he isn’t in class you can probably find Dillon mountain biking.
-He says that it’s a great away to stay in shape and see the beauty of Vermont.
+When he isn’t working, you can probably find Dillon mountain biking.
+He says that it’s a great way to stay in shape and see the beauty of Vermont.
 He also enjoys target practice and bow hunting.

-Dillon has been very successful at Vermont Tech.
+Dillon was very successful at Vermont Tech.
 “My experience has brought new light to the time I put into something and how important that is.
 Your results reflect the effort and attention you put into each class.”

 Like this story and want to share your own? opens in a new windowSend us your feedback!